lukeprofits/Monero_Subscription_Code_Creator/README.md

-# Monero_Subscription_Code_Creator
+# Monero Subscription Code Creator
-A tool for creating custom monero-subscriptions codes (and their matching payment_ids)
+A tool for creating custom `monero-subscriptions` codes (and their matching payment_ids)

+# BEFORE YOU START
-#BEFORE YOU START: Make sure you have Python 3.8 or newer installed: https://www.python.org/downloads/
+Make sure you have (Python 3.8)[https://www.python.org/downloads/] or newer installed

+# How To Use:
-*Step #1 - Double click "Windows Launcher.bat" (or "Mac&Linux Launcher.sh" if you are using Mac/Linux)
+*Step #1 - Double click "Windows Launcher.bat" (or "Mac&Linux Launcher.sh" if you are using Mac/Linux).
 You will be asked a series of questions.
 These questions are used to help you create the subscription.
 After answering these questions, a text file called "Add_Your_Subscription_Info_Here.txt" will be created.

 *Step #2 - A monero-subscription code and payment_id will be generated and saved in the file "ID_And_Code.txt".

-          Send the monero-subscription code to your customer, and store the payment_id in your database/spreadsheet of customer data.
-	  (so that when you receive a payment in the future with this payment_id, you will know that it is for the customer that you gave the monero-subscription code).
+Send the monero-subscription code to your customer, and store the payment_id in your database/spreadsheet of customer data (so that when you receive a payment in the future with this payment_id, you will know that it is for the customer that you gave the monero-subscription code).

 *Step #3 - For a new customer, if you would like to generate a new payment_id and monero-subscription code for the same subscription, simply run "Windows Launcher.bat" again.
 New ones will be generated and saved in the file "ID_And_Code.txt".
 You do not need to re-enter the subscription information.
 All of this is all saved in the "Add_Your_Subscription_Info_Here.txt" file.

-#MAKING A DIFFERENT SUBSCRIPTION:
+#Making A Different Subscription

-If you want to make an unrelated subscription, or want to make changes to the info that you used before, you can simply edit the "Add_Your_Subscription_Info_Here.txt" file.
+If you want to make an unrelated subscription, or want to make changes to the info that you used before, you can simply edit the `Add_Your_Subscription_Info_Here.txt` file.
-Alternatively, you can delete the "Add_Your_Subscription_Info_Here.txt" file, and then run "Windows Launcher.bat" again (if you prefer to use the prompts rather than edit a text file).
+Alternatively, you can delete the `Add_Your_Subscription_Info_Here.txt` file, and then run `Windows Launcher.bat` again (if you prefer to use the prompts rather than edit a text file).

-#MODIFYING THE FILE:
+#Modifying The File
 Here is what should go on each line of the "Add_Your_Subscription_Info_Here.txt" file (make sure to get the order correct and have NOTHING else in the file!):

 *Line 1: Subscription Name - This can be any custom text 50 characters less.